Philosophy of the Conscious Mind and Near-Death Experience

 It's possible that those patients who are resuscitated and live to tell about their OBE were never really dead at all.

 One theory that satisfies many scientists is that an OBE is simply a hallucination.
-The problem with this theory is that it doesn't take into account the accurate observations patients had during a Near Death Experience, that are documented in hospitals all over the world.4
+The problem with this theory is that it doesn't take into account the accurate observations patients had during a Near-Death Experience (NDE), documented in hospitals all over the world.4

 Can we say without a doubt that our brain controls our consciousness?
-And if so, does our consciousness die when our body dies?
+And if so, does our awareness end when our body dies?
 Or does it continue in some form, such as our soul or our spirit?

-Maybe we are confused about all this because we don’t understanding what consciousness is.
-We think we are conscious, but we can also program computers to simulate awareness and make decisions.
+Maybe we are confused about all this because we don’t understand what consciousness is.
+We think we are conscious, but we can also program computers to simulate perception and make decisions.
+If our awareness is also merely a simulation, that might change our entire concept of consciousness.

 - The state of being awake and aware of one's surroundings.